MarcL/djcruze.co.uk/src/pages/podcasts/2009-01-13-episode-48-the-best-of-2008-mix-part-2-the-electro-house-mix.md

 #### [01:04:25] Sebastian Ingrosso & Laidback Luke - Chaa Chaa (EDX's Marakesh Souk Remix) - Size

-EDX gave us another great remix of Sebastian Ingrosso and Laidback Luke's &#8220;Chaa Chaa&#8221;.
+EDX gave us another great remix of Sebastian Ingrosso and Laidback Luke's "Chaa Chaa".
 It ends my electro house mix with a quality progressive house track with EDX's trademark string sound.
 A great end to a year of quality electronic house music.

-So I hope you enjoyed the tougher &#8220;Best Of 2008&#8243; Electro House Mix as much as the [&#8220;Best Of 2008&#8243; house mix][7] too.
-Hopefully 2009 will bring us another year of top notch tracks and I look forward to compiling the &#8220;Best Of 2009&#8243; mix next year.
+So I hope you enjoyed the tougher "Best Of 2008" Electro House Mix as much as the ["Best Of 2008" house mix][7] too.
+Hopefully 2009 will bring us another year of top notch tracks and I look forward to compiling the "Best Of 2009" mix next year.

 Awesome picture of a [Moog Little Phatty][8] by [Synhack][9], used under Creative Commons licence.